MartinUzunuv/tallent-scope/README.md

-"npm i" for installing the dependencies
+"npm i" for installing the dependencies <br>
 "node index.js" for running the app